DominiqueMakowski/CV/PROFILE.md

 [Service and Leadership](#service-and-leadership).

 - **School of Psychology, University of Sussex** — primary affiliation; the school the Assistant Professor post belongs to.
-- **Sussex Neuroscience** (https://www.sussex.ac.uk/research/centres/sussex-neuroscience/) — member.
+- **Sussex Neuroscience** (https://www.sussex.ac.uk/research/centres/sussex-neuroscience/) — member since 2023.
 A University of Sussex Centre of Excellence, spanning the neuroscience research done across the University's schools.
-- **Sussex Centre for Consciousness Science (SCCS)** (https://www.sussex.ac.uk/research/centres/sussex-centre-for-consciousness-science/) — member.
+- **Sussex Centre for Consciousness Science (SCCS)** (https://www.sussex.ac.uk/research/centres/sussex-centre-for-consciousness-science/) — member since 2024.
 A University of Sussex Centre of Excellence, launched in 2024 as the successor to the Sackler Centre for Consciousness Science, drawing on the schools of Informatics and Engineering, Psychology, Media Arts and Humanities, and Brighton and Sussex Medical School.
-- **Centre for Open Science and Research Reform** (https://www.sussex.ac.uk/research/centres/centre-for-open-science-and-research-reform/) — member, and convenor of its MORSE seminar series; see [Service and Leadership](#service-and-leadership).
+- **Centre for Open Science and Research Reform** (https://www.sussex.ac.uk/research/centres/centre-for-open-science-and-research-reform/) — member since 2024, and convenor of its MORSE seminar series; see [Service and Leadership](#service-and-leadership).

 ---